Birth rates are lower than ever, but non-surgical, non-condom male birth control won't arrive in the next decade. Welcome to the era of the snip.

 Condoms Are Not Enough

 Men can do their part to prevent these unwanted pregnancies by either getting vasectomies or using condoms, but neither contraceptive is ideal, from a public health perspective.
 Vasectomies are effective but usually irreversible and can be prohibitively expensive.
-Condoms are the backup, but they are only 83 percent effective at preventing pregnancy (higher when used perfectly, though few manage that) and men, frustrated by the lack of sensation or allergic to the ingredients, often opt out—a strategy that can lead to some surprises down the road.
+Condoms are the backup, but they are only 83% effective at preventing pregnancy (higher when used perfectly, though few manage that) and men, frustrated by the lack of sensation or allergic to the ingredients, often opt out — a strategy that can lead to some surprises down the road.

 So the burden of preventing pregnancy falls largely upon women who (despite legislative attempts to erect barriers) can usually access hormonal contraceptives.
 But many men recognize that this is not ideal, for either gender.
 “Just as women should have the reproductive right to decide if or when to have children, men should similarly be able to control their fertility and reproductive outcomes,” Harvard University’s Olivia Plana wrote in a 2017 review article in the American Journal of Men’s Health.

 Men tend to agree.
-One 2012 study found that 78 percent of men believe that both genders should share equal responsibility for decisions about contraception.
+One 2012 study found that 78% of men believe that men and women should share equal responsibility for decisions about contraception.
 In 2005, more than half of men in stable relationships told researchers they would be enthusiastic about trying hormonal male contraceptives, as long as the effects were reversible.
 When it comes to a male birth control pill, or a non-surgical, reversible vasectomy, the world is ready.
-Science—and society—may not be.
+Science — and society — may not be.

 Scientific Barriers To Male Birth Control